Nigeria Appreciates Armed Forces’ Contributions To Nation Building – Saraki - Nigeria Today

 Senate President, Dr. Bukola Saraki, has commended officers and men of the nation’s armed forces for their tremendous contributions to the survival and development of the country.

-Speaking on Friday at the National Mosque in Abuja, where he represented President Muhammadu Buhari at the Jumma’at Service to mark the 2017 Armed Forces Remembrance Day, Saraki said the nation and her leaders will continue to appreciate the military and provide for the welfare of its men and officers.
+Speaking yesterday at the National Mosque in Abuja, where he represented President Muhammadu Buhari at the Jumma’at Service to mark the 2017 Armed Forces Remembrance Day, Saraki said the nation and her leaders will continue to appreciate the military and provide for the welfare of its men and officers.

-“Apart from the fact that the military symbolises the unity, strength, relevance and sovereignty of Nigeria, the men of the armed forces have helped to keep the country safe and help to ensure that our various diversities are sources of strength rather than division.
+“Apart from the fact that the military symbolises the unity, strength, relevance and sovereignty of Nigeria, the men of the armed forces have helped to keep the country safe and assisted in ensuring that our various diversities are sources of strength rather than division.”

-“Nobody would have imagined where we would have been if our military do not rise to the occasion every time that we face threats of internal and external aggression.
-These men continue to face the fire to ensure that the people of the North-eastern part of the country are not subjected to the unreasonable dictates of Boko Haram insurgents.
+“Nobody would have imagined where we would have been if our military did not rise to the occasion every time that we faced threats of internal and external aggression.
+These men continue to face the fire to ensure that the people of the north-eastern part of the country are not subjected to the unreasonable dictates of Boko Haram insurgents.”

 This post was syndicated from Nigerian News from Leadership News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask